-Hardware STORE and HSB pin Operation
+Hardware STORE and HSB Pin Operation

-The $\overline{\text{HSB}}$ pin in CY14B101P is used to control and acknowledge STORE operations.
-If no STORE/RECALL is in progress, this pin $\underline{\text{can}}$ be used to request a Hardware STORE cycle.
+The HSB pin in CY14B101P is used to control and acknowledge STORE operations.
+If no STORE/RECALL is in progress, this pin can be used to request a Hardware STORE cycle.
 When the HSB pin is driven LOW, the CY14B101P conditionally initiates a STORE operation after t{DELAY} duration.
-An STORE cycle starts only if a write to the SRAM has been performed since the last STORE or RECALL cycle.
-Reads and Writes to the memory are inhibited for t{STORE} duration or as long as $\overline{\text{HSB}}$ pin is LOW.
+A STORE cycle starts only if a write to the SRAM was performed since the last STORE or RECALL cycle.
+Reads and writes to the memory are inhibited for t{STORE} duration or as long as HSB pin is LOW.
 The HSB pin also acts as an open drain driver (internal 100 k Ω weak pull-up resistor) that is internally driven LOW to indicate a busy condition when the STORE (initiated by any means) is in progress.

-Note After each Hardware and Software STORE operation HSB is driven HIGH for a short time (t{HHHD}) with standard output high current and then remains HIGH by internal 100 k Ω pull-up resistor.
+Note After each Hardware and Software STORE operation $\overline{\text{HSB}}$ is driven HIGH for a short time (t{HHHD}) with standard output high current and then remains HIGH by an internal 100 k Ω pull-up resistor

-Note For successfull last data byte STORE, a hardware STORE should be initiated atleast one clock cycle after the last data bit D0 is recieved.
+Note For successful last data byte STORE, a hardware store should be initiated atleast one clock cycle after the last data bit D0 is received.

 Upon completion of the STORE operation, the nvSRAM memory access is inhibited for t{LZHSB} time after HSB pin returns HIGH.
-Leave the HSB unconnected if it is not used.
+The HSB pin must be left unconnected if not used.